 In the southwest region of the state there are 1,594 acres that make up Lathrop State Park.
 Home to two warm water lakes; Martin and Horseshoe, Lathrop is Colorado’s first state park.
 Surrounded by the beautiful Spanish Peaks, both Martin and Horseshoe contain a good deal of trout.
 Horseshoe Lake, however, is known best for it’s larger tiger mushies.
 Visit during the weekday and chances are high that you will have most of the park to yourself.

-If you live in the city or won’t be traveling far from Denver, there are hundreds of miles of fly-fishing streams within two hours of downtown.
+If you live in the city or won’t be traveling far from Denver, there are hundreds of miles of fly fishing near Denver within two hours of downtown.
 The Upper South Platte river will be the closest, cutting through Cheesman and Waterton canyons before draining into Denver.
-To get out of the city and fish for trout with minimal commute time, Clear Creek along Interstate 70’s water descends from the rugged Rocky Mountains and gets little pressure from anglers or guide operations.
+To get out of the city and fish fish near Denver for trout with minimal commute time, Clear Creek along Interstate 70’s water descends from the rugged Rocky Mountains and gets little pressure from anglers or guide operations.
 Just south of I-70 flowing from Evergreen Lake to Morrison is Bear Creek.
 With public parks all along Bear Creek, it’s easy to fish by wet wading or with waders.
 The fish tend to be a little smaller but higher in quantity per mile.
-If you’re able to push even a little further west from Denver, it will be worth the trip to visit Blue River.
+If you’re able to push even a little further west for fly fishing near Denver, it will be worth the trip to visit Blue River.
 Running north from the Dillon Dam in Silverthorne down to Kremmling, this gold medal water section’s headwaters begin at Quandary Peak, the highest point in Colorado’s Ten Mile Range.
-It’s about 66 miles from Denver on I-70, but the mountain backdrops and large trout make it the perfect same-day fishing spot for Denver folks and visitors alike.
+It’s about 66 miles from Denver on I-70, but the mountain backdrops and large trout make it the perfect same-day fly fishing near Denver spot for folks and visitors alike.

-“Trout don’t live in ugly places” is a common saying in the fly-fishing world, so it’s easy to understand why Colorado’s one of the best places in the country for catching all varieties of trout.
-But while the trout are in abundance all throughout the state, fly-fishing takes practice, skill, and plenty of patience.
-Colorado provides diverse terrain and varying water conditions.
+“Trout don’t live in ugly places” is a common saying in the fly fishing world, so it’s easy to understand why Colorado’s one of the best places in the country for catching all varieties of trout.
+But while the trout are in abundance all throughout the state, fly fishing takes practice, skill, and plenty of patience.
+Fly Fishing Colorado provides diverse terrain and varying water conditions.
 All of the location’s mentioned are great for the beginner fly-fisherman up to the avid and technically adept.
 The landscape contributes even more to the experience that every fisherman is after; beautiful, serene, crisp air and bathed in the pleasant warmth of the Colorado sun.